chenxitao-simon/chenxitao-simon.github.io/_pages/aboutme.md

 **Now as an active member of four clubs, I'm now on my way to seek my future career as a data analyst.**
 ![Club](/images/Club.JPG)

-**TMI: I love music and traveling, and I'm a loyal A.R.M.Y who's supported BTS since 2016.**
+**TMI: I love music and traveling, and I'm a loyal A.R.M.Y who's been supporting BTS since 2016.**
 ![Leisure](/images/Leisure.JPG)